 Confirm the source before opening up the ceiling.
 You may open the wrong section.

-Most standard home insurance policies cover trace and access costs — the cost of finding and reaching the leak — but not the repair of the leaking pipe itself.²
+Some standard home insurance policies include trace-and-access cover — typically the cost of finding and reaching the leak, separate from the repair of the pipe itself.² Cover, limits and authorisation requirements vary by policy.

 Check your policy wording before instructing an engineer.
 Some insurers require prior authorisation or an approved contractor.
 Call your insurer before instructing — not after.

 Instruct a leak detection engineer to locate and report the source.
-The written report resolves the responsibility question — without it, the dispute goes nowhere.
+A written report helps establish where the leak originated for insurers and managing agents.

 A wet patch in a fixed garden location along the line between the boundary stopcock and the property is a strong indicator of a supply pipe leak.

 Turn off the internal stopcock and check whether the wet patch stops developing.
-If it continues — the leak is on the supply pipe between the boundary and the house, which is your responsibility to repair.¹
+If it continues, this may indicate a leak on the supply pipe between the boundary and the house — the section of pipe homeowners are responsible for maintaining.¹

 Use acoustic or tracer gas detection to locate the exact point before any excavation — digging blind on a long BR7 supply run is expensive and often inconclusive.